 After taking in the beauty of the table lands, we began our descent down the Hunt Trail.
 Hunt is a lonnngggg trail – it’s about 4.5 miles to the campground from Baxter Peak.
 It’s beautiful, unless of course you’re climbing it in the dark and can’t see anything.
 I speak from experience.

 We watched the sunset from the trail – we took some time to take it all in, because when else would you have that experience?
 And then we booked it back to the campsite.
 At this point, I was super frustrated and exausted, so I was cursing every boulder, rock, and tree I saw, as we tried to use the light from a cell phone to guide us.
 When we hit a trail marker – a rock, painted, that taunted us with “2 miles to campground” – well I don’t think I’ve ever felt that frustrated.
 But we kept on going.
 We finally made it back to the campground close to 9 pm….16 hours after we began.
 Ethan had began walking back on the trail, and met us when we were about .5 miles away from the campground – he had gotten worried.
 We basically ran the last half mile, just to end the pain.
 Once we reunited with the group I said “I’M NEVER DOING THE KNIFE’S EDGE AGAIN….”

 After the bonfire, and a glass of wine, we were planning our next trip.
+I even ended up doing it again the next year.
 I hope you enjoyed my experience hiking Katahdin over the Knife’s Edge – feel free to contact me for any further advice or questions!

 “It’s not the Mountain we conquer, but ourselves.”